flightaware/beast-splitter/README.md

 # beast-splitter

-This is a helper utility for the Mode-S Beast.
+This is a helper utility for the [Mode-S Beast][1].

-The Mode-S Beast provides a single data stream over a (USB) serial port.
+The Beast provides a single data stream over a (USB) serial port.
 If you have more than one thing that wants to read that data stream, you need something to redistribute the data.
 This is what beast-splitter does.